-• Two letters of recommendation.
-Ideally, these will be from college faculty who can speak to the candidate's ability to do graduate work.

-• Official undergraduate transcripts from all universities or colleges at which courses have been taken.
-Minimum GPA of 2.75 on 4.0 scale in all undergraduate coursework or the last 60 hours of coursework.
+- A statement of purpose expressing applicant's academic interest in pursuing a graduate degree in sociology and future career plans.
+Limit its length to no more than two single-spaced pages. - Two letters of recommendation from professors.
+However, if an applicant is out of school for more than five years and cannot provide academic references, letters from a supervisor and a colleague at work who can speak to applicant's ability to do graduate work will be accepted. - Official undergraduate transcripts from all universities or colleges at which courses have been taken.
+Minimum GPA of 2.75 on a 4.0 scale in all undergraduate coursework or the last 60 hours of undergraduate coursework.
+Meeting the minimum requirement does not guarantee admission to the program.

-SOCI 503 - Social Statistics
+- SOCI 503 Social Statistics

-SOCI 560 - Advanced Sociological Theory
+- SOCI 560 Advanced Sociological Theory

-SOCI 590 - Advanced Social Science Research
+- SOCI 590 Advanced Social Science Research